-The Chrisine Risley Award celebrates the diversity and plurality of contemporary textile practice.
-As such the prize aims to honour an original engagement with textiles, broadly conceived.
+The Christine Risley Award celebrates the diversity and plurality of contemporary textile practice.
+As such the prize aims to honour work that demonstrates original engagement with textiles, broadly conceived.
 The £500 cash prize also comes with the opportunity to exhibit work in the Constance Howard Gallery, home to the Goldsmiths Textile Collection.

-2. The work has to relate to or engage with textiles, whether materially or conceptually.
-It may encompass any media and must be practice-based/creative work.
+- The work has to relate to or engage with textiles, whether materially or conceptually.
+It may encompass any media and must be practice-based/creative work

-4. The winner will receive £500 and the work will be exhibited in the Constance Howard Gallery.
-The Gallery may wish to purchase the winning work, for which a separate sum of money will be paid.
+- The winner will receive £500 and the opportunity for the work to be exhibited in the Constance Howard Gallery.

 About Christine Risley

 As a textile artist, Christine Risley (1926-2003) was a key member of Constance Howard's remarkable and innovative department of textiles.
 In the 1960s Christine pioneered the teaching of machine embroidery and established one of the most exciting courses of the period.
 A great teacher, and writer on the subject, she encouraged her students to be adventurous in both work and life.